 For children, the time limit is still three year but the three year countdown clock does not start to tick until the child reaches the age of 18.
 That is when they become an adult and in legal terms no longer fall under the term ‘disability’.
 This applies whether they have recovered from their injury or not.

-For example, if a child was injured in a playground accident on 1 March 2016 and at the time of the accident the child was aged 14 (born 1 February 2002), the three year period would not start until the date of the child’s 18th birthday i.e. 1 February 2020.
+An example provided by employment lawyers from Geonetta & Frucht, LLP goes like this – if a child was injured in a playground accident on 1 March 2016 and at the time of the accident the child was aged 14 (born 1 February 2002), the three year period would not start until the date of the child’s 18th birthday i.e. 1 February 2020.
 The child would therefore have until 1 February 2023 to bring court proceedings.
 The accident date itself does not affect the time limit for bringing a claim.
+If they are bitten by a dog at the park that belongs to someone, a dog bite attorney michigan will be able to help legally.

 It’s probably just a lot easier to just say that any child who has an accident when they are under 18 has until their 21st birthday to make a claim.